Harold & Kumar Go to White Castle: Box office

 In its opening weekend, the film grossed $5,480,378 in 2,135 theatres in the United States and Canada.
-In total it had a worldwide gross of $23,936,908.
+In total, it had a worldwide gross of $23,936,908 on a $9 million budget.

 Critical reception

 The film was positively received by critics, with a 74% rating at Rotten Tomatoes based on 148 reviews; the consensus states, "The likable leads and subversion of racial stereotypes elevate Harold and Kumar above the typical stoner comedy."
+On Metacritic, the film holds a score of 64 out of 100 based on 29 reviews from critics, indicating "generally favorable" reviews.

 Film critic Roger Ebert of the Chicago Sun-Times awarded the film 3 out of 4 stars and wrote "One secret of fiction is the creation of unique characters who are precisely defined.
 The secret of comedy is the same, with the difference being that the characters must be obsessed with unwholesome but understandable human desires."

 Home media

 The "Extreme Unrated" edition of the DVD was released on January 4, 2005.
 It includes special features like a mockumentary, "The Art of the Fart", "The Backseat Interview", an interview with Cho and Penn, and a making-of featurette about the Land of Burgers animated segment.
 The DVD also features two commentaries: one by writers Jon Hurwitz and Hayden Schlossberg and one by actor Dan Bochart in character as Extreme Sports Punk #1.

+Although the movie was not successful in theaters, New Line told the producers that they were doing "three or four times the business on DVD that one would expect based on the box office."

 The film was re-released on DVD in 2007 and a remastered edition was released in 2008.
 The film was released on Blu-ray on November 13, 2012.

 As of August 17, 2008, the film had 2,878,770 DVD sales in the United States, grossing $30,609,751.

 Sequels

 Harold & Kumar Escape from Guantanamo Bay is the 2008 sequel to White Castle.
 The movie revolves around Harold and Kumar trying to get to Amsterdam to find Maria, but when the two are mistaken for terrorists on the plane, they are sent to the Guantanamo Bay detention camp.

 Both Hurwitz and Schlossberg announced plans to write a third Harold and Kumar film, with Greg Shapiro returning as producer, and Kal Penn and John Cho returning in their title roles, while Todd Strauss-Schulson directed the film.
-A Very Harold & Kumar 3D Christmas, was released on November 4, 2011 in 2D and 3D.
+A Very Harold & Kumar 3D Christmas was released on November 4, 2011, in 2D and 3D.